MATH IN MOTION: FIRST STEPS IN MUSIC THEORY (TEXT)

 Frequently asked questions available here.

-To view and download the first two chapters for free, click here.
+To view and download the first six chapters for free, click here.